wojtuss/PaddleSlim/demo/mkldnn_quant/quant_aware/PaddleCV_mkldnn_quantaware_tutorial.md

 ```

 The following parameters need to be configured during operation:
 - infer_model, the directory where the model is located, note that the model parameters must currently be saved separately into multiple files.
-There is no default value.
+Default value None.
 - infer_data, the path where the test data file is located.
 Note that it must be a binary file converted by `full_ILSVRC2012_val_preprocess`.
-- warmup_size, the number of warmup steps.
-The default value is 0, which means no warmup.
 - batch_size, predict batch size.
 The default value is 50.
 - iterations, predict how many batches.
 The default is 0, which means predict all batches (image numbers / batch size) in infer_data
 - num_threads, the number of CPU threads to be used.
 The default is one thread.